 You don’t need to do this every time you want to clean your SE, but it’s a good habit to get into for a solid shaving ritual.

 All you have to do is unscrew it from the handle.
 Remember that unscrewing the setting from the body will cause the blade to fall out.
-So, make sure you’re ready to change your blade when you want to clean your SE this way.
+Make sure you’re ready to change your blade when you want to clean your SE this way.

 After removing the setting, follow the steps above.
 Rinse it out with hot water.
 Scrub it with dish soap with a sponge or soft brush.
 Dip it in rubbing alcohol and Barbicide.